tgallacher/commented.tech/content/blog/enabling-cors-aws-api-gateway-for-http-proxy-using-serverless/index.md

           method: get
 ```

 Once deployed, this will give us an endpoint, `GET /bar/` on an auto generated AWS endpoint.
 The generated AWS domain actually points to an API Gateway, which is configured to pass all GET requests for `/bar/` to our above function handler.
+The Serverless framework automatically configures and provisions the APIG for us behind the hood.

+With this configuration, we'll then imagine that our backend proxy should be handled by the same APIG as our Serverless function above.
+This highlights one of the core features/benefits of APIG: The ability to create a single ingress point, and thus configuration, for many (distributed) backends; not just those that are configured in the same (Serverless) project.

-With this configuration, we'll then imagine we want to reuse the same API Gateway configured indirectly in our setup above and configure it to also act as a proxy to our CloudSearch setup.
-Crucially, however, the proxy should be configured to auto inject the required HTTP headers in the HTTP response, back to the client, so that our CloudSearch endpoint happily allows CORS requests.
+With our intended changes to the default APIG, we'll want to auto inject the necessary HTTP headers in the HTTP response back to the client so that our CloudSearch endpoint seemingly allows CORS requests.

 ## Configuring CORS for our API Gateway

-Our Serverless config will also allow us to configure and manage other AWS resources using native CloudFormation; all such config lives under the `resources.Resources` node.
+Serverless configs--which use the AWS provider--also allow us to configure and manage other AWS resources within the same config file, by using AWS's native CloudFormation API.
+The CloudFormation resources are all configured within the ["resources.Resources"](https://serverless.com/framework/docs/providers/aws/guide/resources/) node.

-The first thing we need to do is to add a proxy endpoint to the auto-generated API Gateway from above.
+With this in mind, the first thing we need to do is to add a proxy endpoint to the auto-generated API Gateway from above.
+This will give us an endpoint which will accept incoming requests and pass those over to a configured upstream backend.
 We can do this using the AWS CloudFormation `AWS::ApiGateway::Resource` API:

 ```yaml
 # serverless.yml